-Kim Kardashian & Family Dissed By Sex Tape Partner Ray J— ‘They Don’t Scare Me’
+Kim Kardashian & Family Dissed By Sex Tape Partner Ray J — ‘They Don’t Scare Me’

 “Even if they did call, it wouldn’t matter.
 There’s nothing they could do or say to me to get me to do anything I don’t want to do.”

-Ray J. 36, became instantly known when he and Kim Kardashian’s sex tape in 2006.
+Ray J. 36, became instantly known when his and Kim Kardashian’s sex tape got leaked in 2006.
 Ray J and Kardashian’s three-year relationship ended after the tape of the two leaked.

 Since their breakup over a decade ago, Ray J and Kim Kardashian have each said their fair share of bad things about one another.